Charles BAUDELAIRE gives news of DELACROIX and GAUTIER.

 Charles Baudelaire (1821.1867)

 Correspondence.
-Pleiades.
+Pléiade.
 Volume II, page 246.

 [Paris] January 6, 1863.

-“Mr. Delacroix would take over the management of the Museums. »
+"Mr. Delacroix would take over the management of the Museums."

-Beautiful letter from the poet giving news of the artistic and literary life, of Delacroix, Gautier, and Barbey d'Aurevilly, to his publisher imprisoned in Paris.
+Beautiful letter from the poet giving news of artistic and literary life, of Delacroix, Gautier, and Barbey d'Aurevilly, to his publisher imprisoned in Paris.

 _____________________________________________________________

-– You still want news: – It is claimed that Gautier is going to leave Le Moniteur and receive positions in the Beaux-Arts.
-Mr. de Nieuwerkerke * would go to the Senate, and Mr. Delacroix would take charge of the Museums.
-It was also said that Monselet was to inherit from Gautier for the theaters and a M. Chesneau ** from the same Gautier for the Fine Arts part.
-Finally, to add to the absurdity, F. Desnoyers claimed to inherit d'Aurevilly in the country .
-But his friend Ulysse Pic, who became director of Le Pays , did not believe he could dare to do this.
-All yours.
-CB »
+"You're still asking for news: – It's rumored that Gautier is going to leave Le Moniteur and take up a position in the Fine Arts.
+Mr. de Nieuwerkerke * is supposed to go to the Senate, and Mr. Delacroix will take over the Museums.
+It was also said that Monselet was to inherit Gautier's position in the theaters, and a Mr. Chesneau ** from the same Gautier in the Fine Arts department.
+Finally, to top it all off, F. Desnoyers claimed to be inheriting d'Aurevilly's position at Le Pays .
+But his friend Ulysse Pic, who had become director of Le Pays , didn't think he could dare such a thing.
+Yours truly, CB"

 _____________________________________________________________